 LDP pub has several properties in production: “The Rippers”, its signature series, “Ice Witch”, “Death Mask” and “Chimera”.
 Each series is interlocking, focusing on the mysterious reaches of outer space and the relationships of the characters that reside in it. – Lockett Down Productions

 I have featured Regine and the Women in Comics Collective in previous coverage of the WINC con and Ice Witch in 5 NEW BADASS SUPERHEROES IN HONOR OF BLACK COMICS MONTH.

 Whether you like mainstream comics, indie comics, or children’s books there was something for everyone to enjoy!
-The festival had a number of panels which discussed topics such as diversity and gender representation in comics, how to run a successful kickstarter, a youth program: Heroes of Color, social justice, a screening and interview: exclusive clip from Black Panther presented by Florence Kasumba, differential powers in the African Diaspora, and black geekdom in social media.
+The festival had a number of panels which discussed topics such as diversity and gender representation in comics, how to launch a comic kickstarter, an Into The Spider-verse screening, a Cosplay showcase, how to draw comics workshops, and Black Women Writers in Comics.

 Moderated by Karama Horne (The Blerdgurl)

 Panelists: Jamila Rowser (Wash Day), Regine Sawyer (Lockettdown Productions and Women in Comics Collective), Vita Ayala (The Wilds, Livewire), Shawnee and Shawnelle Gibbs (The invention of E.J.
 Whitaker)

 This panel discussed what projects they are working on, how to build a support system and how they first got into comics.
 They talked about how social media plays an important role in getting work out and targeting an audience.
 They also talked about networking, building a community, joining writers groups and really doing the work for it.